This Chia Porridge with Cherries is a healthy way to start the day - full of protein, good fats and flavour. It's quick, easy and nourishing.

 Charlie's Cheeky Chia Porridge

 The recipe for this healthy chia porridge with cherries and almonds comes from Olympic athlete Charlie Grice, a middle distance runner from Brighton and the current British outdoor 1500m champion.
 In 2014, when he was 20, Charlie won his first senior national title at 1500m - and becoming the youngest person to do so.
 After that, he made both finals at the Commonwealth Games and the European Championships.
 Last year, Charlie retained his British senior 1500m title and at the World Championships in Beijing he finished 9th.
-Follow Charlie on Instagram and be sure to cheer him when he's in Rio!

 The body needs carbohydrates and fats to provide energy for middle distance running.
 This chia porridge is a great source of slow release, low glycaemic index (GI) carbohydrates.
 Over night, glycogen stores (carbohydrate storage in the muscle and liver) become lowered, so this chia porridge provides fuel to help maintain performance during training.
 By adding almonds and chia seeds to the porridge, healthy fats are added.
 The Greek yogurt adds protein, calcium and vitamin D, supporting muscle and bone health.

 Check out this list of chia recipes that aren't chia pudding.

 Disclosure: This post was commissioned to promote Food Champions.
 All opinions are my own.
 Thanks for supporting the brands that make it possible for me to mess up my kitchen and write Veggie Desserts - Healthy Food & Lifestyle.